JimSoper/JSONtoDOM/README.md

 <hr id="Basics">
 #The Basics

-You build most of your specs using JavaScript objects and a 3 key DOM properties: `nodeName:, innerHTML: and childNodes:`
+You build most of your specs using JavaScript objects and a three key DOM properties: `nodeName:, innerHTML: and childNodes:`

 <a id="nodeName"></a>
 ## nodeName: & tagName:

 The `nodeName:` property designates the class of the DOM element you want.
 This can be a "div", "tbody". or any other DOM element class.
 Note that you may use `{ tagName: "div" }` almost as readily as `{ nodeName: "div" }`.
-They both work.
-I prefer the property `nodeName:`

 <a id="childNodes"></a>